rohan300557/Vehicle-Detection-Yolo/README.md

 The Object detection means the detection on every single frame and frame after frame.

 “You Only Look Once” (YOLO) is a popular algorithm for performing object detection due to its fast speed and ability to detect objects in real time.
+Object Detection using YOLO is basically done in 2 parts: <br>
-The YOLO approach of the object detection is consists of two parts: the neural network part that predicts a vector from an image, and the postprocessing part that interpolates the vector as boxes coordinates and class probabilities.
+1) A neural network that predicts a vector from an image.<br>
+2) In this posprocessing step, vectors generated in previous step are interpolated as boxes coordinates and class probabilities.

-Yolo algorithm “only looks once” at the image in the sense that it requires only one forward propagation pass through the network to make predictions.
-After non-max suppression, it then outputs recognized objects together with the bounding boxes.
+Yolo algorithm “only looks once” at the image, in the sense that it requires only one forward propagation pass through the network to make the prediction.
+After applying a  non-max suppression, it outputs recognized objects together with the bounding boxes.

-We will use Yolo with Darknet framework.
+Yolo is used with Darknet framework.
 Darknet is an open source neural network framework written in C and CUDA.
-It is fast, easy to install, and supports CPU and GPU computation The framework features You Only Look Once (YOLO), a state-of-the-art, real-time object detection system..
+The benfits of using YOLO is that it is fast, easy to install, and supports CPU and GPU computation The framework features You Only Look Once (YOLO), a state-of-the-art, real-time object detection system..

 The demo link for the folowing Detection performed on video is [here](https://user-images.githubusercontent.com/60709999/124021170-dd295880-da08-11eb-9abd-4e3ddd2e912b.mp4) , [here](https://drive.google.com/file/d/1wclnOC6u-eCkIiXwmsY7_mxSpN8kFjuP/view?usp=sharing).